IchiruTake/pgtuner/README.md

 ## Upcoming Features

-Probably in the future, I want to write a full Javascript tuning to host as the static webpages, to provide an easy-to-go tuning guideline for the users around the world.
+Probably in the future, we want to write a full Javascript tuning to host as the static webpages, to provide an easy-to-go tuning guideline for the users around the world.
 But some difficulties:
 - Lambda function with caching during general tuning and correction tuning
 - Input validation (not the biggest obstacle) and error handling
 - Insertion-ordered dictionary (from Python 3.7+)